 Day Ten: Reno – The Biggest Little City in the World

 Today you’ll be heading to the intimate metropolis of Reno, Nevada.
 Say goodbye to the vast, lonely desert, and hello to neon lights, great food, and bustling neighborhoods.

 Sure, you can head to Reno to gamble, but it’s also got a great arts scene, a thriving downtown, fantastic green spaces, and great food.
 A day certainly isn’t enough, so if you’re not too road-weary, consider spending a few days.
 Here are some Reno highlights to consider.

-- Nevada Museum of Art: Founded in 1931 with 70,000 square feet of space for exhibits featuring art from 19th to the 21st century as well as growing collection of contemporary art.
+- Nevada Museum of Art: Founded in 1931 with 70,000 square feet of space for exhibits featuring art from the 19th to the 21st century as well as a growing collection of contemporary art.

 - Bruka Theatre: Named “Best Theatre Company” by Reno News and Review, Bruka Theatre has been going strong for 29 years, producing classic and contemporary plays in an intimate setting.

 - Wander around MidTown: A wonderful community and home to more than local boutiques, 20+ restaurants, and a thriving art and music scene.

 - Biggest Little Brewery Tour: Discover Reno’s thriving craft beer scene on a private pedicab tour.
 You’ll visit three of the city’s up-and-coming craft breweries, with generous samples and guided tours of each.